 TJ loves animals of all kinds, the outdoors, music and dance, and is extremely passionate about using her life experience and qualifications in the emerging field of Posttraumatic Growth.

-Kevin Larsen, Senior PATHH Guide
+Kevin Larsen, Master PATHH Guide

 Kevin is originally from Southern California, growing up as an avid outdoorsman and fisherman.
 At the age of 17, he enlisted in the United States Marine Corps and served as a Stinger Missile Gunner, with 3rd LAAD Bn.
 Kevin has spent years volunteering and working with non-profits that support and guide the veteran and active duty military communities.
 Kevin comes to Boulder Crest from working as a Foundry and Art Instructor in Southern California where he partnered with the VA Health Care System, the Aspire Center San Diego, Homeless Veterans Outreaches, and many other community programs.